Avery246813579/Make-School-Foobar/README.md

 - Best Coding Practices: Time vs Space / Commenting and Variable Naming

 ## Rules
-- Don't read read ahead.
-Do more problems don't read ahead
+- Don't read ahead.
+If you want more to do then do more questions!
-- Authenticity is valued over validity
+- Authenticity is valued over validity !
-- Don't give solutions away
+- Don't give solutions away!

+## Stuff
+- Every second days of class we start by doing a problem in groups and talk out our thinking